1. Contact Bridgewater Bank

 8:30 a.m. to 4:30 p.m.
 MST, Monday – Friday

-If your concern remains unresolved after following steps one and two, you may contact Bridgewater Bank’s Ombudsman.
-The Ombudsman acts independently to investigate the facts and will provide an impartial review of your concern.
-A written response will be provided upon completion of the review.
+If your concern remains unresolved after following steps one and two, you may contact Bridgewater Bank’s Chief Resolution Officer.
+A written response will be provided to you upon completion of the review.

 P.O.
 Box 8180